modelbricks/modelbricks.github.io/pages/construction.md

   </table>
 </center>

 The first ModelBrick derived from the full model describes the activation of GEF and the degradation of the activator.
-The remaining large and complex ModelBrick can be further broken down into additional ModelBricks.
+The remaining portion of the model is its own ModelBrick, but it was further broken into two additional ModelBricks as well.

 <center>
   <table>